icco/nanowrimo/novel.md

 "Route selected.
 Please continue down the stairs and out the front door to your vehicle."
 I jumped the last three stairs.
 "Alright, mind queueing up some music in the car for me Siri?"
 There was a hot americano sitting on the counter, steam rising into the dark.
 I smiled.
 "Music playlist built for fast driving and heightened adrenaline."

 I hopped in the car and pressed the ignition button.
 Car was full of gas, and the bass started pumping out.
 As I hit the gas, the volume from the car increased.

+The car flew down 280 North.
+It definitly wasn't meant to go over eighty miles an hour, and here I was pushing it to slightly below one hundred miles per hour.
+I felt like Will Smith in Men In Black.
+Totally outside of my safety zone, flying down the road in an old Crown Vic.
+If only I was not driving, and I had Tommy Lee Jones showing me the ropes.

+I merge onto the bay bridge.
+Rumor has it, the ghost bridge to the right used to actually be the most common way for people to get into the city, but now it just houses people.

+Mehalia